 Previously I’ve written about my favorite supplies, but when it comes to travel- especially international travel, the rules are different!

 In July 2017 I set off on a 25-day solo trip journeying from iconic spots in Italy, across the Adriatic and down the Croatian coastline and venturing into the mountains of Bosnia and Herzegovina.
-My itinerary and a recent back injury demanded I pack light, but the call to use my solo time to create meant art supplies were a must.
-Below is my list of curated “Must Have” art supplies for travel journaling- it’s a compact and lightweight kit balanced enough to provide all the travel journal essentials without the waste of unnecessary or oversized items.
+My itinerary and a recent back injury demanded I pack light, but my excitement about travel journaling meant packing art supplies.
+Below is my list of “Must Have” art supplies for travel journaling- Together, they form a kit that’s compact and lightweight- It’s got all the travel journal essentials without the waste of unnecessary or oversized items.

 I’m devoted to this Portfolio Style Pen Case because 1. it has a massive capacity but small size, 2. it zips easily even when stuffed, and 3. it unzips to flat, with a “centerfold” of pockets, making it really easy to keep all supplies at hand even if I’m sketching on my lap or a small bistro table.

 I do all my primary sketching with a non-photo blue pencil.
 These were popularized back in xerox-days when the color wouldn’t reproduce, and at home they’re still good way to move your art to computer without the hassle of erasing (just drop the blue channel once scanned) but I love them because they don’t smear like graphite pencils and because they always erase clean.

 This watercolor kit is tiny and the pigments are powerful- it’s my go-to for travel painting.
 (I do recommend popping the white pan out and replacing it with black, which is essential for shading and oddly missing from this set.)

 4. Scissors, Straight, Less than 4-Inch